Why Does Oktoberfest Start in September?

 Given the name, one would think that it would also be a chance to celebrate the great month of October.
 And it is.
 What’s shocking, though, is that this festival’s namesake month barely gets to take part in the festivities.

 That’s right—the majority of Oktoberfest takes place in September, which makes Oktoberfest seem like one of the biggest misnomers we use all the time.
 The entire festival runs 16-18 days, depending on the year, and most of them are in September.
-For example, the 2019 dates are September 21–October 6.
+For example, the 2019 dates were September 21–October 6.
+Sadly, the 2020 festival was canceled due to the coronavirus pandemic.
 However, when Oktoberfest began in 1810, it did take place entirely in October, from the 12th to the 17th.

 The first Oktoberfest was a celebration of the marriage between Bavarian Crown Prince Ludwig and Princess Therese von Sachsen-Hildburghausen.
 It lasted five days, during which the citizens of Munich were invited to eat and drink to their hearts’ content while listening to live music and watching parades.
 The party ended with a horse race at the edge of town.
 Learn more about the origins of Oktoberfest—and why it’s not all about beer.